 What’s not to like?
 I think it would have to be durability.
 With daily wear and tear, this product would definitely take a beating and it would not look as pristine as when first purchased.
 Another downside is, it takes much longer for the liquid to boil on a stovetop and a few minutes more to brew on lower heat.

 I would also love it if this can be made to work on induction stoves.
 I am crazy about them right now as it heats up much faster than traditional stoves.

 F. Large Camping Coffee Makers

 12) Farberware Classic Stainless Steel Yosemite 8-Cup Camping Coffee Percolator

-This is a real classic piece of stovetop coffee percolator.
-It’s traditional design is timeless.
+This is a really classic piece of stovetop coffee percolator.
+Its traditional design is timeless.
 Some pleasures in life just cannot be rushed.
 They need time to be fully experienced and no amount of technology can buy the satisfaction we get from these old-timers.
-A remastered classic played digitally is no match for a scratchy old record played on a Linn LP 12 turntable.
+A reprimed classic played digitally is no match for a scratchy old record played on a Linn LP 12 turntable.
 Simply fantastic.
 And authentic.

-Minor downside is the spout.
+A minor downside is a spout.
 Instead of the usual long spouts that curve from the bottom up, this one is fairly small and attached to the upper side of the pot which makes it hard to pour the last of the liquid inside.
 Besides that, this one is a keeper.